johpetsc/C-IPL/README.md

 # C-IPL
 Implementation of the analysis part (or front end) of a compiler, based on the C-IPL language.
-It consists of a lexical analyzer, syntatic analyzer, semantic analyzer and intermediate code generator.
+It consists of a lexical analyzer, syntax analyzer, semantic analyzer and intermediate code generator.

-The C-IPL language was designed to include ease in the handling of lists in programs written in C. For that, a subset of the C language was chosen and a new primitive of data for lists and operations was introduced.
+The C-IPL language was designed to ease the handling of lists in programs written in C. For that, a subset of the C language was chosen and a new primitive of data for lists and operations was introduced.
 All other C primitives and commands have standard semantics.

 This was the project implemented throughout the course of Compilers (Tradutores), lectured in the semester of 1/2021 and one of the final subjects taught in the Computer Science degree at the University of Brasília.